The actual telegram from Dr. Martin Luther King Jr. is in the DOCUMENTS section.

 He assembled an award-winning news department that set a standard of excellence for Black and White radio news, amassing scores of the most prestigious awards in the country and helped invent civil rights news coverage.

-WDAS was also the northern broadcast home to Dr. Martin Luther King, Jr.
+WDAS was also the broadcast home to both Dr. Martin Luther King, Jr.

 and Malcolm X, during their lifetimes.
-Klein not only put Dr. King on the air in Philadelphia, he devoted he station's financial and marketing resources to King's SCLC and produced the radio program "Dr. Martin Luther King Speaks" at the WDAS studios and helped it attain nationwide distribution.
+Very few stations can claim that kind of foresight and fairness.
+Klein not only put Dr. King on the air in Philadelphia, he devoted much of the station's financial and marketing resources to King's Southern Christian Leadership Conference [SCLC] and produced the radio program "Dr. Martin Luther King Speaks" at the WDAS studios and helped it attain nationwide distribution.

 WDAS staff suffered physical assaults and numerous threats of violence from both Black and White extremists.
 Under Klein’s guidance, nothing ever stopped the WDAS quest for justice and humanity.

 State Representative Louise Williams Bishop and the Pennsylvania Legislature commended him for creating jobs for African Americans in radio, when white stations would not and for elevating the status of Black recording artists when 'Jim Crow' dominated the entertainment scene in the United States of America.

 The Congressional Record noted WDAS Charities raised hundreds of thousands of pre- 1980 dollars breathing life into hundreds of social organizations and sent 13 buses to the 1963 March on Washington.